webview/webview/README.md

 * Does not support configuring WebView2 using environment variables such as `WEBVIEW2_BROWSER_EXECUTABLE_FOLDER`.
 * Microsoft Edge Insider (preview) channels are not supported.

+The following compile-time options can be used to change how the library integrates the WebView2 loader:

+* `WEBVIEW_MSWEBVIEW2_EXPLICIT_LINK` - The library supports linking `WebView2Loader.dll` explicitly, avoiding the need for import libraries (`*.lib`).
+* `WEBVIEW_MSWEBVIEW2_BUILTIN_IMPL` - Enables the built-in implementation of the WebView2 loader.
+Implies `WEBVIEW_MSWEBVIEW2_EXPLICIT_LINK` to maximize compatibility.

 ## Development